 Repairing a zipper without professional tools: What you really need

-Repairing a zipper: The 10 most common problems (with instructions)
+Zipper repair: The 10 most common problems (with instructions)

 Emergency on the go: 5 quick "zipper rescue" tricks